“A banker is a fellow who will lend you his umbrella when the sun shines, but wants it back again the minute it begins to rain” – Mark Twain

 … and gave a talk at Westminster School (to the terrifyingly bright members of the Economics Club) which you can download here:

 Rare Earths and their mining play a big role in The Umbrella Men.
 The book therefore has the opportunity to expose a massive hypocrisy.
 We’re nearly all guilty.
 It’s the unintended consequences of the Green Revolution in (paradoxically) environmental costs.
 These are localised and far from us in the west.
 But they are dramatic.
 Our green virtue is bought at a very high price.
-There have been a few good articles written on this such as this from the BBC, or this one, or this one.

 A highly entertaining romp that very accurately portrays the conflicting objectives and modus operandi of groups of investment bankers, hedgies, environmentalists and a small rare earth mining company as they each try to maximise their own positions, and with abundant human frailties on show.waterstones reviewer